-Male Breast Reduction (Gynecomastia Surgery)
+Male Breast Reduction (Gynecomastia Surgery) in Knoxville TN

 Gynecomastia, the medical term for enlarged breasts in men, can be caused by hormonal changes, heredity, weight, or the use of certain medications.
 It creates a feminine appearance and can occur in one or both breasts, in males of any age – from teenage years to adulthood.